 Attend a mandatory orientation for the course.

-Attend 5 of the guest speaker lectures.
-Speaker events will not take place every week, but they will be scheduled on Monday (7:30 - 8:30 pm) and on Wednesday (6:00 - 8:00 pm).
+Attend 5 of the of guest speaker lectures.
+Speaker events will not take place every week, but they will be scheduled on Mondays (5:30 - 7:00 PM).
 Exact dates for the speaker events will be announced during the orientation and will be updated on Canvas as well.